ZaTribune/springboot-ddd-example/README.md

 # Getting Started

-This is a demo project to demonstrate the concept of DDD (Domain Driven Development) within a monolithic web application.
+This is a demo project to demonstrate the concept of DDD (Domain Driven Design) within a monolithic web application.

 ## DDD in a nutshell